Rob Glew

 Latest News

-Rob Glew is an Assistant Professor at Desautels Faculty of Management, McGill University and a researcher at the Institute for Manufacturing, University of Cambridge, where he obtained his PhD after 3 years in 2023.
-His research work focuses on three important areas: (1) managing and innovating in a world of disruptive technologies, (2) using data to tackle DEI issues in volunteering, and (3) using advanced technologies to reduce food waste.
-As a scholar, Rob aims to pursue interesting, impactful work, including collaborations with industry.
+Rob Glew PhD MEng MA (Cantab) is an Assistant Professor at Desautels Faculty of Management, McGill University and a researcher at the Institute for Manufacturing, University of Cambridge, where he obtained his PhD after 3 years in 2023.
+His research centers on behavioral operations with a specific focus on EDI issues.
 His methodological specialties are machine learning (for empirical work), game theory, and mechanism design.
+Rob is an emerging scholar with an excellent teaching record.

 As Associate Director of Advanced Technologies, AI, and Analytics (AAAI) at McGill, Rob is uniquely positioned at the intersection of research, practice, and teaching for some of the most important issues facing the modern business world.
 Through AAAI, Rob has organized events and workshops to educate students and disseminate research on AI and analytics to business practice.
 His next project is a Canada-wide business AI-capability survey.

 Rob teaches data analytics (MGSC662), operations management (MGCR372), operations research (MGSC373), project risk management (MGSC434), and statistics (MGCR271) at McGill University.
 At Cambridge, he taught undergraduate and postgraduate students at Cambridge University Engineering Department and the Cambridge Judge Business School, including lectures and small group supervisions.
-He guest lectures on data analytics, artificial intelligence, and management science for the Cambridge EMBA and the McGill International Masters in Healthcare Leadership (IMHL).
+He guest lectures on data analytics, artificial intelligence, and management science for executive programs in Cambridge and Montreal.

 Rob has received several awards for his research and teaching, including the McKinsey Risk Prize, the University of Cambridge Vice-Chancellor’s Award, a Chancellor’s Commendation, and a teaching fellowship at Queens’ College, Cambridge.
 He has been awarded research funding by McGill University, UKRI, Siemens UK, GS1, and Queens’ College.